 Approximately 5 minutes to read

 A series of unrelated pieces that talk about living overseas, and the loss of those that are left behind.

-almost 3 years ago LATHiSH said:
+about 3 years ago LATHiSH said:

 Very well written.
 I could feel the emotions.
 You have expressed the emotions pretty well.
 I read all the chapters and I loved the second chapter "A friend in need," especially the second para there, caught my attention.

 I wanted to point out, in your sentence "But yesterday when I was told my grand aunt died," does it convey the meaning that you intended?